Updated for NCAA Tournament (March 2009)

 SportsInsights collects and displays numerous sports marketplace indicators, with Betting Percentages being its most popular.
 Betting Percentages are very useful at helping to uncover value in the sports marketplace.
 We also feel, however, that other indicators – such as the Number of Bets are important as well.

-Using a simple system that typically takes College Hoops underdogs, we overlaid a filter that played only the top 1/3 of games in terms of number of bets.
+Using a simple system that typically takes College Hoops underdogs, we overlaid a filter that uses only the top 1/3 of games in terms of number of bets.
 The winning percentage increased by more than 2%!
 This makes sense, because games with public interest will lead to overpriced favorites.
 The moral of the story: if you are Betting Against the Public, focus on the games where there is a lot of Public interest.

 March Madness: Putting things Together

-The great thing about March Madness is that many of these factors come together to help make SportsInsights’ tools even more effective for our Members.
+The great thing about March Madness is that many of these factors come together to help make SportsInsights’ betting systems and tools even more effective for our Members.
 We have the whole country watching the tournament due to all of the office pools.
 The increased attention leads to an increased number of bets — and an increase in public biases.
 The team at SportsInsights decided to see how our basic sports marketplace indicators performed during this time of “national focus” on “March Madness.”

 During March and April, betting on a team that has a:

 An even stronger use of “betting percentages” is to combine it with “line movement.”
-SportsInsights.com’s members will recognize this as Smart Money Techniques.
+SportsInsights.com’s members will recognize this as our Smart Money Betting System.
 We won’t go over Smart Money methods since SportsInsights has several good articles (including this one on College Hoops) on that topic.
 Suffice it to say that using line moves in combination with betting percentages are a very powerful method of finding out where the Smart Money is going.

 College basketball offers sports investors many investment opportunities — and at the same time, many challenges.
 We have reviewed some tools that sports investors can use for college hoops.
 This includes SportsInsights.com’s bread-and-butter sports tools such as Betting Percentages and Line Moves.
 In addition, we highlighted the Number of Bets — which is often overlooked as an indicator.
 Now, let the Madness begin — and let the “sports investing profits” roll in!
 Good luck!